veronicasyseo/finalyearproject/README.md

 Simple GUI, making it more convenient to test our program on sample images.
 Uses Tkinter, so it should run on both Mac and Windows.

+## Segmentation.py:
+Takes a binary image of a single line (solid or assort), and carries out segmentation of touching characters.
+Is still work in progress.
+Based on a paper by Fujisawa et al.

 ## Adaptive_thresholding.py:
 A less computationally expensive approach than hybrid.py.
 Apart from using skimage's adaptive thresholding method, contour analysis is used to filter out any noise left after thresholding.